-Federal Work Study is designed to help meet the University's needs, provide financial support to students in pursuit of their academic goals, foster a positive affiliation and integration into the University community, and offer opportunities for educational or administrative job experience.
+Federal Work Study is intended to help meet the needs of the University, provide University students with financial support in pursuit of their academic goals, develop a positive affiliation and assimilation into the life of the University, and provide opportunities for academic or administrative job experience.
 Federal Work Study positions should not supplant the work of full-time staff in departments.
-Positions requiring extensive skill sets or knowledge that cannot be taught on the job will not qualify as work-study.
-Federal Work Study positions are available throughout most functional areas of the University.
+Positions requiring extensive skillsets or knowledge that cannot be taught on the job will not qualify as work study.
+Federal Work Study positions exist throughout the majority of the functional areas of the University.
 The job duties and responsibilities of student workers vary greatly and may or may not be related to their field of study.